simonepri/sudoku-solver/readme.md

 box of the given cell.
 Since each check is constant and we have `S` values to check, the overall time complexity is `O(S)`.

-This optimization cost us a constant additional work inside the `set_cell` method to keep the bit-sets updated and an additional per-instance memory usage of `O(3*S) = O(S)`.
+This optimization costs us a constant additional work inside the `set_cell` method to keep the bit-sets updated and an additional per-instance memory usage of `O(3*S) = O(S)`.